rizhkh/mazesearch/README.md

 # Maze Search
-Gui application uses different algorithms to navigate a maze using autonomous thinking factors (all decisions are made by the AI in the maze to take what steps).
+Gui application uses different algorithms to navigate a maze using autonomous thinking factors (all decisions are made by the AI in the maze to take necessary steps to reach safety - Using implemented Algorithms).
 Player agent is suppose to escape fire cells and reach the Goal State.

 <p align="center">
   <img src="maze.PNG">